TheOdinProject/curriculum/ruby_on_rails/assets_and_navigation/asset_pipeline.md

 - How files are processed in the Asset Pipeline.
 - Organization of stylesheets and images in your app.
-- How to display raw HTML-code in your app.

 ### The asset pipeline